ARC Internship Program

 - The internship will be 10-12 weeks long.

-- Student intern applications will open Jan.
-15, and close Feb.
+- Student intern applications will close Feb.
 28. The intern will be selected and notified by mid-March.

 - Intern will be chosen by a representative of the hosting organization, along with a representative of Gardner & Gardner Communications and one board representative.